davekobrenski/Norwalk-Aquarium-Email/README.md

 ```

 ###Installation
-Install all files into a public directory on the web server.
+Install all files in the `email` directory into a public directory on the web server.
 Navigate to the `index.php` file in a web browser to test the email functionality.

-The page will output the URL of the `send.php` script that will be posted to from the exhibit apps (our developers will need that URL to add to their code).
+This page will output the URL of the `send.php` script that will be posted to from the exhibit apps (our developers will need that URL to add to their code).

 For example, if you install the files in a directory called `email` in the root directory of your webserver, you would navigate to it in your web browser: